alinagries/OverleafToolbox/README.md

 To choose between our features, execute src/ChooseFeature.xaml.
 The rest should be explained within the programm.

 Be sure to close your Chrome windows before execution.
+In Chrome, the default download folder is set to "Downloads".
+If you changed this Chrome setting, please reset to default or adjust it in the code.